Frequently Asked Questions

 What is Health Passport?

 Health Passport is a patient-centered, internet based health record.
-It makes a foster child’s information available to authorized providers and medical stakeholders such as medical consenters and caseworkers.
+It makes a child in foster care’s information available to authorized providers and medical stakeholders such as medical consenters and caseworkers.
 The data in Health Passport is not a person’s complete medical record, but it does contain information on patient demographics, claimed visits, allergies, lab test results, immunizations and filled medications.
 There are also electronic Texas Health Steps, dental and behavioral health forms available through Health Passport.

 HOW DO I GET ACCESS TO THE HEALTH PASSPORT?